What is Paragraph 80?

 The most interesting exception for clients dreaming of a self-build country house is the last.
 It asks for a design of exceptional quality with a house that is:

-- “truly outstanding or innovative, reflecting the highest standards in architecture, and would help to raise standards of design more generally in rural areas”
+- “truly outstanding, reflecting the highest standards in architecture, and would help to raise standards of design more generally in rural areas”

 Further to this, the house would also have to: